Amazon S3 transfers

 • allow_jagged_rows: Optional, and applies only when file_format is CSV.
 Indicates whether to accept rows that are missing trailing optional columns.
 The missing values will be filled in with NULLs.

-For example, the following command creates an Amazon S3 transfer named My Transfer using a data_path value of s3://mybucket/myfile/*.csv, target dataset mydataset, and file_format CSV.
+For example, the following command creates an Amazon S3 data transfer named My Transfer using a data_path value of s3://mybucket/myfile/*.csv, target dataset mydataset, and file_format CSV.
 This example includes non-default values for the optional params associated with the CSV file_format.

 bq mk --transfer_config \